Is Spondylolisthesis causing my neck or back pain?

-Congenital spondylolisthesis is a condition that is present at birth and results in the deficiency of the vertebral facets.
+Congenital Spondylolisthesis is a condition that is present at birth and results in a defect in the facets joints.
 The facets are the joints connecting vertebrae that allow for spinal movements from side to side or forward and back.
 When these joints are incorrectly formed at birth, the facet joints are more prone to instability or fracture, which can cause spondylolisthesis.

-Isthmic spondylolisthesis is only slightly less common, and involves a defect in the part of the vertebra called the isthmus, or pars interarticularis.
-These small pieces of bone connect the facet joints on the back side of our spine.
+Isthmic Spondylolisthesis is only slightly less common, and involves a defect in the part of the vertebra called the isthmus, or pars interarticularis.
+These pieces of bone connect the facet joints on the backside of our spine.
 The pars interarticularis is most prone to fracture in children between the ages of 5-7 years old, which often leads to pediatric spondylolisthesis.

-Traumatic spondylolisthesis occurs when an accident or sudden force results in injury to the spine.
+Traumatic Spondylolisthesis occurs when an accident or sudden impact results in injury to the spine.
 Events such as car accidents, falls, and sports injuries can cause damage to spinal structures that may lead to vertebral slippage.
-Many athletes, even very young athletes, can experience spondylolisthesis because of the quick-pivoting movements associated with sports such as gymnastics and football.
+Many athletes, even young children, can experience spondylolisthesis because of the quick-pivoting movements associated with sports such as gymnastics and football.

 Spondylolisthesis Treatment Options